Europe Union

 Project analysis and software delivery risk management

-A crucial part in the Business Delivery for team extension models is to analyze properly existing documentation of the project or product to be developed.
-During the project analysis part, the client should provide as much information as possible with the project or product description or any other documentation already prepared.
+A crucial part of the Business Delivery for team extension models is to analyze properly existing documentation of the project or product to be developed.
+During the project analysis, the client should provide as much information as possible with the project, product description, or any other documentation already prepared.

-The analysis team may consist of UX and UI experts for product development approach and design, Architects and DevOps for assessment of software architecture, workload evaluation, and available technologies; business and system analysts to support backlog creation and definition of certain business cases.
+The analysis team may consist of UX and UI experts for product development approach and design, Architects and DevOps for software architecture assessment, workload evaluation, and available technologies; business and system analysts to support backlog creation and definition of certain business cases.

 Offshore and nearshore team extensions